They say we die twice -- once when our bodies give out, and again the last time our name is spoken aloud.

 A mentor?
 Grandparent?
 Chill and steady Uncle Bill, who taught you to parallel park?
 A moms night out "colleague" who has been listening, laughing, and struggling along beside you for the last 8 years?

 Want a gift of honor to commemorate a loved one and their impact on you?
 I have just the thing!
-Gather some folks to discuss a great photo that captures your feelings.
-It might be the person, the school, that old Plymouth that .
-Uncle Bill taught you to park.
-We'll meet online to discuss it, and I'll add your comments to a glossy keepsake photo print.
-Examples and details are HERE.
+Gather some folks to discuss your memories and feelings.
+It may be a person, a school, that old Plymouth that Uncle Bill taught you to park.
+So many details can only be captured with oral histories.
+All the details are HERE.